sheng00125/LIV_handhold/README.md

 # [LiDAR_Inertial_Visual_Handhold](https://zhuanlan.zhihu.com/p/670136001)

+### News
+* **`27 May 2024`:** Fix a bug in the calculation of the synthetic GPRMC timestamp, which could cause timestamp rollback.
+Additionally, we add checksum verification for GPRMC.
+* **`20 May 2024`:** According to Livox Avia's pin requirements, we convert PPS TTL level to RS485 level and supplement it with more detailed electronic connection and material list.

 ## 1. Introduction
 This repository provides the **CAD files** (with suffix “\*.SLDPRT and \*.SLDASM”) for our handheld device, which can be opened and edited with [*Solidworks*](https://www.solidworks.com).
 All of the modules are suitable for printing with [*FDM (Fused Deposition Modeling)*](https://en.wikipedia.org/wiki/Fused_filament_fabrication).
 In addition, we have also open-sourced our **hardware synchronization scheme**, as well as the **STM32 source code** and **hardware wiring configuration** instructions.